-- WPS supports non-security, WPA-PSK, WPA2-PSK, and WEP with auto or open authentication.
-WEP with Shared Key authentication is not supported. - If your wireless network will include a combination of WPS capable devices and non-WPS capable devices, NETGEAR suggests that you set up your wireless network and security settings manually first, and use WPS only for adding additional WPS capable devices.
-See "Adding Both WPS-Capable Clients and Non-WPS-Capable Clients" on page 2-14.
+- WPS supports these types of wireless security: None, WPA-PSK, WPA2-PSK, and WEP (with the authentication type set to Automatic on the Wireless Settings screen).
+WEP security with shared key authentication is not supported by WPS. - If your wireless network will include a combination of WPS capable devices and non-WPS capable devices, NETGEAR suggests that you set up your wireless network and security settings manually first, and use WPS only for adding additional WPS capable devices.
+See "Adding Both WPS and Non-WPS Clients" on page 2-18.